matthewpalmer/matthewpalmer.github.io/_posts/2013-01-23-remap-keys-os-x-mountain-lion.md

 excerpt: Yesterday, overcome by an unfortunate desire to waste time, I decided I wanted to remap some of my keyboard keys to other things.
 Initially, I wanted to remap the Caps Lock key to Command+R ...
 ---

-Yesterday, overcome by an unfortunate desire to waste time, I decided I wanted to remap some of my keyboard keys to other things.
-Initially, I wanted to remap the `Caps Lock` key to `Command+R` for two reasons:
+Here's how to remap any of your keyboard keys to any combination of keys on Mac OS X. Initially, I wanted to remap the `Caps Lock` key to `Command+R` for two reasons:

 - I'm always hitting `Command+R` for building and running iOS apps and to refresh web pages
 - `Caps Lock` is otherwise entirely useless